ucsb-cs16/w19/_lab/lab02.md

 * Compiling and running C++ programs
 * Using the computers in both the CSIL and the Phelps labs to do basic things:
     * Performing basic management of directories and files with Unix commands such as mkdir, cd, pwd, ls, cp, mv
-    * Submitting assignments in this class with the submit.cs system, and checking your results
+    * Submitting assignments in this class with the gradescope system, and checking your results

 ## Step 0: Check-in with your mentor